241abhishek/multi-agent-RL-herding/README.md

-# Multi-Agent Sheep Herding Simulation
+# Multi-Agent Reinforcement Learning for Shepherding

 ## Overview
 This project implements a multi-agent reinforcement learning (RL) approach to the shepherding task using Stable Baselines3 (SB3) and a custom herding environment.
 The simulation allows multiple shepherds to collaborate in guiding sheep to the goal region.